DoodlesEpic/Dotfiles/README.md

 `installonly_limit=2`

-## TODO
+## To-do

 These are all the things I want to eventually do but didn't have the time for yet or may be hard

 - Have XDG environment variables for all programs
 - Have a one-liner script that does it all, or almost all
-- Fix the mess from the installation of rust cargo, nvm, and other curl | sh installed applications (almost done)
+- Fix the mess from the installation of rust cargo, NVM, and other curl | sh installed applications (almost done)
-- systemd-resolved DNS setup for adblocking and better privacy using NextDNS, or similar
+- systemd-resolved DNS setup for ad blocking and better privacy using NextDNS, or similar
-- /etc/hosts/ setup for adblocking and better privacy (if I find a blocklist that works 99.99% of the time)
+- /etc/hosts/ setup for ad blocking and better privacy (if I find a block list that works 99.99% of the time)